winitzki/sofp/README.md

 pdflatex --interaction=batchmode sofp.tex
 ```

-# Docker image for builds
+# Docker image for PDF builds

-A Docker image is built by the repository https://hub.docker.com/repository/docker/winitzki/sofp-docker-build/builds
+A Docker image (containing a compatible version of LyX and LaTeX) is configured by the repository https://github.com/winitzki/sofp-docker-build
+and is automatically uploaded to Docker Hub at https://hub.docker.com/repository/docker/winitzki/sofp-docker-build/builds

-This image is referenced by the file [build-pdf.yml](.github/workflows/build-pdf.yml)
+This Docker image is loaded by the file [build-pdf.yml](.github/workflows/build-pdf.yml#L31) in order to build the PDF version of the book.

+The latest build is uploaded to Github when a new git tag is pushed, which